 Brevo (formerly Sendinblue) offers email marketing, basic CRM, and automation at low price points, with a free tier that extends further than HubSpot’s for pure email volume.

 The right combination depends on your specific use case.
 But for most SMEs, separating the CRM and email marketing functions into two focused tools costs significantly less than an all-in-one platform and often works better because each tool does one job well.
+We cover deciding between a suite and separate tools in its own guide, with a four-question framework.

 | Tool | Best for | Starting cost (approx.) |